Hedge funds exited tumbling oil company shares late last year

 Regulatory filings made with the Securities and Exchange Commission detailing what Wall Street’s savviest investors owned at the end of the fourth quarter paint a mixed picture.
 Some hedge funds dumped all of their holdings while others hedged their bets by getting rid of some but not all of their investments in companies involved in the high-risk but potentially high-reward business of finding and producing oil and gas.

-But at SandRidge Energy Inc (SD.N), where Omega ranked as the third-largest investor at the end of 2014, Cooperman cut only 29 percent of his position, selling 13 million shares to own 32 million.
+But at SandRidge Energy Inc, where Omega ranked as the third-largest investor at the end of 2014, Cooperman cut only 29 percent of his position, selling 13 million shares to own 32 million.

 Last year Omega Advisors fell 2.13 percent, according to a person familiar with his numbers.
 Hedge funds, on average, gained 3 percent, research firm Hedge Fund Research reported.
 Omega’s performance got off to a rocky start in January 2015 with losses, but keeping some exposure to SandRidge was a good call as the stock has climbed nearly 30 percent since Jan.
 1.